brajeshwar/metarefresh-2014-workshop/README.md

 #### License

 Everything on this repository is licensed under [MIT License](http://opensource.org/licenses/MIT).
 A copy of the LICENSE is included.
-Use it the way you want.